C. J. Freezer: Biography

 Born in Poplar, London, Freezer was educated at Barking Abbey School.
 Training as an engineer in a dockyard on the Isle of Dogs and working for Associated Press, he started as editor of the Railway Modeller magazine.
 The first edition he was responsible for was August–September 1950.

 He was a prolific designer of model railway layouts and published numerous books of track plans.
 Perhaps his most famous design was "Minories", a plan for a compact suburban terminus built on a folding baseboard.
 The layout was based loosely on the Metropolitan Railway station at Liverpool Street in London and packed a great deal of operating potential into a modest layout that could easily be built by a relatively inexperienced modeller.
 Originally published in 1957, innumerable layouts have been built following its simple but elegant design.
 From 1978 to 1983 he edited the magazine Model Railways.

 In 2007 the Diesel and Electric Modellers United (DEMU) ran a small layout competition to celebrate the 50th anniversary of the plan's publication.
 The competition was to build and exhibit a layout based on the Minories trackplan and was judged by Cyril's son Nick.
 A number of exceptionally high quality layouts were entered including "Ripper Street", "Minories GN" and "Westonmouth Central".
 The winner was eventually chosen as "Birmingham Moor Street" by the Scalefour Society WMAG.

-Freezer died in 19 May 2009, aged 84, in Hemel Hempstead, Hertfordshire, England.
+Freezer died on 19 May 2009, aged 84, in Hemel Hempstead, Hertfordshire, England.